chris-se/tiny-initramfs/README.md

 the readability of the code.
 Execution speed is achieved by doing very little, not by micro-optimizing algorithms.

+Of course, changes that reduce the current code size even further (as long as the code remains readable) are very welcome.

 Future features
 ---------------